glukinho/asterisk-cel-reader/README.md

 # asterisk-cel-reader
 Class is used to get business-oriented information (reports) over tech-oriented Asterisk CEL events.

-Only events stored in databaseare supported, no realtime mode.
+Only events stored in database are supported, no realtime mode.

 See cel.php and classes files for examples.